Mark Griffin (spiritual teacher): Shaktipat Guru

 Griffin said that within every person lies the dormant power of kundalini shakti, the evolutionary power of the Universe.
 This potential can be awakened by means of the grace of the Guru and through spiritual practice or shaktipat.

 Yoga Tantra

 Griffin’s spiritual training techniques included: flexibility of attention, breath, insight, mind-training involving concentration, discrimination, mantra and meditation.

 Griffin also taught that the human form consists of not one, but four interlinked bodies: the physical body of flesh, the subtle body of energy, the causal body of mind, and the supra-causal body of Universal Consciousness.

 Sadhana

-Sadhana refers to everything an aspirant does on the spiritual path in furtherance of reaching Enlightenment.
+Sadhana refers to everything an aspirant does on the spiritual path in furtherance of reaching Liberation.
 The sadhana practices that Griffin teaches include meditation, repetition of the lineage mantra (Om Namah Shivaya or So-Ham), service, study, darshan, satsang, and recitation of the Guru Gita.